-Rains, snowstorms, winds, all these weather conditions can damage your roof – sometimes very little, sometimes to a great extent.
-If you live in areas where storms are very common, then you are familiar with all the risks that they bring including very serious roof damages that may lead to emergencies.
+Rains, snowstorms, winds, and other heavy weather conditions can damage your roof – sometimes very little, sometimes to a great extent.
+If you live in areas where storms are very common, then you are familiar with all the risks that they bring, including very serious roof damages.
 Roofs are not doorknobs that you can fix whenever you have time.
-The roof is the biggest protection on your house, so any problem big or small requires immediate attention especially when the problem is of a bigger scope.
+The roof is the biggest protection on your house, so any problem big or small requires immediate attention.

 How to properly assess your roof after a storm

 First and foremost, don’t attempt any assessments until you are 100% sure that the storm is gone.
 The last you want to do is to risk your safety by being on the roof when it’s still windy outside especially when you are not trained or equipped properly.
 A roof that is damaged by storms is unpredictable and no one can tell you what might happen if you step on it.
 Therefore, conduct all the assessments from the ground since basic inspection doesn’t require you to be on the roof.

 While you are waiting for the storm to stop, you can spot damage signs inside your house – leaks and water stains on your walls and ceiling indicate that something is wrong up there and needs attention.
 If the leaks and stains are big then move the furniture that is directly under them and try to avoid those spots in your house for your safety and place a bucket where it leaks to save your floor.